moomoomoo309/convergenceBot/stage2Research.md

 # Command Registration
 - Protocols need to register themselves with the command system
     - ~~In doing so, they set the command delimiter (is it !help or |help or what?)~~
+        - The command delimiter should be set per chat.
     - When they do that, it'll give them their instance (or _the_ instance, if you want it to be a singleton) of the command system.
     - Through this, they can register their own commands.
     - registerProtocol(baseInterface, commandDelimiter) -> commandHandler